davecoulter/YSE_PZ/docs/install.rst

 Running the docker containers
 -----------------------------

-To run the docker containers, whilst in the :code:`YSE_PZ/docker/` directory run
+To run the docker containers, in the :code:`YSE_PZ/docker/` directory run

 .. code:: none

     docker compose up

-To bring the docker container stack down, whilst in the :code:`YSE_PZ/docker/` directory run
+To bring the docker container stack down, in the :code:`YSE_PZ/docker/` directory run

 .. code:: none